Who We Are

 Our purpose is to drive and guide investment in menstrual health and hygiene through evidence-based advocacy.

-We drive, guide, and promote investment in menstrual health and hygiene through evidence-based advocacy.
+We drive, guide, and promote investments in and actions for menstrual health and hygiene through evidence-based advocacy.

 Members List